HadzhymuradovaAnzhela/python-sales-data-analysis/README.md

 ### Strategic Recommendations:

-- **Scale Profit Leaders**
+💎**Scale Profit Leaders**
 Prioritize the Cosmetics category by applying its high-margin cost models to other lines.
 Boost the Clothes segment through targeted marketing on its peak days.
-- **Operational Efficiency**
+⚙️**Operational Efficiency**
   Conduct a supply chain audit for the Meat category to reduce high production costs and restore its profitability.
-- **Premium Growth**
+🌟**Premium Growth**
   Develop a dedicated sales channel for High-Price items to better capture value from the premium customer segment.
-- **Regional Expansion**
+📍**Regional Expansion**
   Implement a market retention strategy for Eastern Europe to stabilize declining trends and launch a pilot project in Western Asia focusing on top-performing products.
-- **Tactical Promotions**
+🎯**Tactical Promotions**
   Launch mid-week promotional campaigns on Tuesdays and Thursdays to balance weekly profit distribution.